Fr0sT-Brutal/awesome-pascal/README.md

 * [SynLZ SynLZO SynZip](https://github.com/synopse/mORMot).
 Several high speed compression units, featuring ZIP, LZO and SynLZ algorithm, in pascal and optimized assembler.

 * [Delphi zlib](http://www.base2ti.com/?id=delphi.zlib).
 Wrapper for zlib.obj originally used by Borland.
 Delphi up to XE3 supported.

+* [DIUcl](http://www.yunqa.de/delphi/products/ucl/index).
+DIUcl is a lossless compression library with extremely fast and small (200 bytes only!)
+ASM decompressor.
+Compression times and ratios are similar to those of deflate/zip and bzip2.
+Delphi port of the popular UCL Compression Library, which is also used by the popular and well known UPX Ultimate Packer for eXecutables.

 ## Encryption